 Virtual Memory

-The purpose of virtual memory is to guarantee that a user process can only access its own memory.
-In particular, it should not be allowed to access the kernel's memory or memory of another process.
-In P3, you have learned about PMP, and hence, we start by introducing an implementation of virtual memory combining PMP with a mechanism called software TLB -- it takes only 20 lines of code without additional CPU support.
+The purpose of virtual memory is to ensure that a user process can access only its own memory.
+In particular, it should not be allowed to access the kernel's memory or another process's memory.
+You learned PMP in P3, so we start with an implementation of virtual memory that combines PMP with a caching mechanism called software TLB.
+It takes only 20 lines of code and requires no additional CPU support.

-This simple implementation helps you understand precisely the interface and functionalities of virtual memory.
-We then introduce page table translation, a more complex but also more widely-used CPU support for virtual memory.
-Your job is to implement virtual memory using page table translation, and provide the same functionalities as PMP + software TLB.
+This simple implementation helps you gain a precise understanding of the interface and functionality of virtual memory.
+We then introduce page table translation, a complex but more widely used CPU support for virtual memory.
+Your job is to implement virtual memory using page table translation and provide the same functionalities as PMP + software TLB.

 TIP

-We will use process instead of thread throughout this project.
-Typically, threads can access the memory of each other just like what you have implemented in P1.
-In contrast, a process typically cannot access the memory of another process, and such isolation is enforced by virtual memory.
-This project will demonstrate such difference precisely with page table translation.
+We will use processes instead of threads throughout this project.
+Typically, threads can access each other's memory just like what you have implemented in P1.
+In contrast, a process typically cannot access another process's memory, and this isolation is enforced by virtual memory.
+This project will show this difference through page table translation.

 Software TLB

 Consider two processes trying to use the same memory region.
 For example, all processes in egos-2000 use 0x80400000 as the top of their stack (i.e., APPS_STACK_TOP in library/egos.h).
-Virtual memory means that the operating system creates an illusion that a process exclusively uses the memory below 0x80400000 for its stack.
+Virtual memory creates the illusion that a process exclusively uses the memory below 0x80400000 for its stack.

 For example, suppose two processes both use the load instruction with 0x803FFFFC as the address to read the highest 4 bytes of their stack.
-To provide the illusion, this 0x803FFFFC will be translated into two different addresses when accessing the memory.
-In other words, even though the two processes execute exactly the same instruction, the CPU can read two different parts of the memory, and get different bytes.
-This makes sense because it is likely that different processes put different 4 bytes at the start of their stack.
+To create the illusion, 0x803FFFFC will be translated into two different addresses when accessing memory.
+In other words, even though the two processes execute the same instruction, the CPU can read two different parts of memory and get different bytes.
+This makes sense because different processes are likely to place different 4-byte values at the start of their stack.

-The illusion here is that a process can only see that it reads address 0x803FFFFC while the operating system knows the translated address being used to access the memory.
-We thus call 0x803FFFFC the virtual address in this case and, for every process, it is translated into a physical address for the actual memory access.
+The illusion here is that a process can only see that it reads address 0x803FFFFC, while only the operating system knows the translated address used to access the memory.
+We thus call 0x803FFFFC the virtual address in this case, and for every process, it is translated into a physical address for actual memory access.

 Address translation